Turkey's Strategic Move: Rails, Routes, and a Redrawn Balance of Power

 IMEC’s Dead End: The Wall Between Dream and Reality

 The project had elegant logic.
-Goods from India would travel by sea to the UAE and Saudi Arabia, continue by rail to Jordan, arrive at Israel's Port of Haifa, and sail onward to Europe.
+Goods from India would travel by sea to the UAE and Saudi Arabia, continue by rail to Jordan, arrive at Israel’s Port of Haifa, and sail onward to Europe across the Mediterranean.
+American backing, European enthusiasm, Gulf financing — everything seemed in place.

 Then came October 7, 2023.

-The war in Gaza shattered IMEC's foundational assumption.
-Saudi-Israeli normalization was the project's prerequisite.
-Riyadh's condition was clear: irreversible progress toward a Palestinian state.
-The Netanyahu government's answer was: No.
+The war in Gaza shattered IMEC’s foundational assumption.
+Saudi-Israeli normalization was the project’s prerequisite.
+Riyadh’s condition was clear: irreversible progress toward a Palestinian state.
+The Netanyahu government’s answer was a single word: No.

 Turkey’s Calculation: The Revenge of the Excluded

-When IMEC was first announced, Erdogan's reaction was sharp.
+When IMEC was first announced, Erdogan’s reaction was sharp.
 Turkey had been left out.
-Erdogan said plainly: "There can be no such corridor without Turkey."
+A country that had positioned itself for centuries as the bridge between East and West was absent from the map of the region’s largest infrastructure project.
+Erdogan said it plainly: “There can be no such corridor without Turkey.”

-Looking back now, this was the declaration of a strategy.
+At the time, this sounded like loud objection.
+Looking back now, it was the declaration of a strategy.

 And look at the map carefully: no Israeli ports on this route.
 No transit through Israel.
 No requirement for Saudi Arabia to normalize ties with Israel.

 This is not merely a railway.
-It is an alternative world order proposal.
+It is an alternative world order proposal — one that resolves the diplomatic deadlock IMEC ran into.

 Saudi Arabia: The Winner in Every Scenario